tallen-hashicorp/nomad-and-consul/README.md

 ```

 ## Firewall Configuration
-The firewall rule will open TCP ports 4646 and 8500, allowing you to access Nomad on port 4646 and Consul on port 8500 from any of the servers.
+The firewall rule will open TCP ports 4646 and 8500, allowing you to access Nomad on port 4646 and Consul on port 8500 on the relevent the servers.
 You can access these services via a web browser using the external IP addresses of your servers.

 # Kubernetes Integration (Work in Progress)